Anise Cookies

 Inspired by the cookies I grew up eating, this version is a soft and tender bite-sized cookie that’s just sweet enough, with a fragrant, mellow flavor of anise in every bite.

+• The cookies are just sweet enough.
 On their own, the cookies are just barely sweet to account for the blanket of anise-spiked icing that gets layered over top.

 Credit: Kelli Foster

-Do keep in mind that anise extract tends to have a stronger and more concentrated flavor.
+• Ground anise: While this recipe calls for anise extract, you will find other versions that pick up their anise flavor from anise seed.
+If a recipe calls for anise seed and you don’t have it, you can substitute anise extract.
+Keep in mind that anise extract tends to have a stronger and more concentrated flavor.
 As a rule of thumb, when using anise extract in place of anise seed or ground anise, I tend to use about half the amount called for in the recipe.
 This way the flavor isn’t overpowering.

-What Do You Use Anise Extract For?
+Ways to Use Anise Extract

 Find any recipe for baked goods that calls for vanilla extract and you can often swap in anise extract to impart a gentle anise flavor.
 It’s particular good in cookies, icings, whipped cream, puddings, custards, and even hot chocolate.
 Try it in the following: